DeepVoiceGamer/floe/README.md

 Floe is a conceptual system cockpit for NixOS.
 Browse and install packages, apply system templates, restructure your config, manage home-manager modules, update flake inputs, roll back generations, and generate bootable ISOs — all while watching your nix configuration update in real time.

 *This is a conceptual prototype.
-Do not use the nix configurations shown as reference — Accuracy is not a reasonable expectation.*
+Do not use the nix configurations shown as reference — Accuracy is not a reasonable expectation or intention at this stage.*

 **A proposed graphical system management interface for NixOS.**